Yan-Berk/oauth2_codeigniter/README.md

 OAUTH2 library for Codeigniter:
 --------------

-A Codeigniter library which allows users to authorize your Linkedin, Facebook, Google, Instagram or Foursquare applications using OAuth2.
+A Codeigniter library which allows users to authorize your Linkedin, Facebook, Google, Instagram, Foursquare or Stripe applications using OAuth2.

 Usage example: